webix-hub/docs/data/datatable/area_selection.md

 <img src="datatable/area_selection.png">

-To enable area selection in DataTable, you should specify the **areaselect** property with the *true* value in the datatable configuration.
+To enable area selection in DataTable, you should specify the api/ui.datatable_areaselect_config.md property with the *true* value in the datatable configuration.

 ~~~js
 {